Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 where

-Finally we can use this result to find the relation between the hyperbolic metric on the plumbing family and the grafted metric.
-Assume that $t=(t_1,\cdots,t_m)\in\mathbb{C}^{m}$ and $|t_i|<b_*^4,~i=1,\cdots,m$ are the plumbing fixture parameters for a surface $\mathcal{R}_t$.
-To find the degenerate expansion of the hyperbolic metric on $\mathcal{R}_t$, one should use curvature-correction equation (\ref{constantcurvatureq}).
-Using this approach, the hyperbolic metric on the surface $\mathcal{R}_t$ has the following expansion \cite{Wolpert2,Wolpert3}:
+Finally, we can use this result to find the relation between the hyperbolic metric on the glued family and the grafted metric.
+Assume that $t=(t_1,\ldots,t_m)\in\mathbb{C}^{m}$ and $|t_i|<b_*^4,~i=1,\ldots,m$ are the gluing parameters for a surface $\mathcal{R}_t$.
+To find the degenerate expansion of the hyperbolic metric on $\mathcal{R}_t$, one should use the curvature-correction equation (\ref{constantcurvatureq}).
+Using this approach, the hyperbolic metric on the surface $\mathcal{R}_t$ has the following expansion \cite{Wolpert199002,ObitsuWolpert200704}:

-In which $\parallel\cdot\parallel$ is an appropriate norm and ${\bf C}_{\mathrm{graft}}$ is the Gaussian curvature of the grafted metric given by \cite{Wolpert2}:
+in which $\parallel\cdot\parallel$ is an appropriate norm and ${\bf C}_{\mathrm{graft}}$ is the Gaussian curvature of the grafted metric given by \cite{Wolpert199002}: